rjkretschmar3/FabSec/README.md

 #### Notes about core.yaml
 The core.yaml configuration file is the main configuration file for a peer node.
 As with the configuration files for the CA servers, if I don't need to explicitly need to change a value from a default, I won't.
-Unlike the config files for the CA servers, it is not auto-generated each time you bring up a peer, but rather downloaded from the offical GitHub repo.
+Unlike the config files for the CA servers, it is not auto-generated each time you bring up a peer, but rather downloaded from the official GitHub repo.
 That is to say, you need to hand edit these files each time you want to persist a new value.
-I'll also talk about some values that won't explicitly be changed from their default, but are important to keep in mind or need further explaination.
+I'll also talk about some values that won't explicitly be changed from their default, but are important to keep in mind or need further explanation.

 Guidance provided by [Checklist for a Production Peer][1]
 [1]: (https://hyperledger-fabric.readthedocs.io/en/release-2.1/deploypeer/peerchecklist.html)

-The following configuation changes from the defaults will take place:
+The following configuration changes from the defaults will take place:

 - peer.id
 	- This is the ID by which the peer will be referenced.
 This will follow the naming convention